ignaciovi/songbinator/pals-songmix/README.md

 S-10 Check if artist is duplicated in selected
 S-11 Include songs of artist that we are inputing
 S-12 Call to login and create playlist features
-S-12 Differentiate login and logged, create playlist and add song
+S-13 Differentiate login and logged, create playlist and add song S-14 Add first song of the input artist to the playlist

 BACKLONG
 Style of displaying artist